Rishi138/Study-Buddy/README.md

    - Open your command prompt

 3. **Navigate to Folder in Command Prompt:**
-   - Navigate to the Study Buddy folder in command prompt
+   - Navigate to the Study Buddy folder in the command prompt

 4. **Install Requirements:**
    - Run the following command to install the required dependencies: